NanaQuamy4/EcoWasteGo/README.md

 # EcoWasteGo ♻️

 EcoWasteGo is a comprehensive mobile waste management platform built with Expo and React Native, connecting customers with recyclers for efficient waste pickup and recycling services.
-The app features a dual-role system (Customer/Recycler), advanced security, real-time validation, and environmental impact tracking.
+The app features a dual-role system (Customer/Recycler), advanced security, real-time validation, intelligent messaging, live navigation tracking, and environmental impact tracking.

 ## 🚀 Core Features